Danishh07/salaryfy-frontend/README.md

 # Salaryfy.io - Financial Awareness & Empowerment Platform

-A modern, responsive web application built with Next.js that helps users understand their salary breakdown, taxation, and improve their financial literacy.
+Salaryfy.io is a modern, responsive web application built with Next.js that helps users understand their salary breakdown, taxation, and financial literacy through interactive tools and resources.

 ## 🌟 Features